mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 You can insert arbitrary callbacks to be run at various points during the training loop.
 The Composer library provides several useful callbacks for things such as monitoring throughput and memory usage during training, but you can also implement your own.
-See :mod:`composer.callbacks` for more information.

 .. code:: python